 - Ricotta cheese – I used to hate ricotta cheese until I switched from generic store brands to Galbani.
 The brand matters for ricotta because the taste and texture can vary wildly (not sponsored, I just personally like the brand).

 Take the ricotta cheese out of the package and mash it up a little so it’s easier to spread.
 I ended up spooning little mounds of ricotta onto each ravioli and spreading it from there.

 - Ravioli – You can use fresh or frozen ravioli.
 You don’t have to thaw the ravioli to assemble the casserole, just make sure they aren’t frozen together.
 Since this recipe has a beefy sauce I went with three-cheese ravioli to balance it out.
 I ended up using about 30 ravioli but you might use more if you pack it tighter than my prep photos.

 - Marinara sauce – I did some basic alterations to the marinara sauce to flesh it out a little and deepen the flavor.
 You can do even more by adding beef bouillon cubes, Worcestershire sauce, or by using this homemade marinara sauce recipe.
 For this recipe, I used Rao’s marinara sauce which is significantly less tart than the other brands.
 I also added some sugar to balance out the tartness even more.
 It’s the same trick I used with the red sauce in slow cooker beef and cheese pasta and easy vegetable pasta.

-- Layering order – Since this can get complicated really quick and it’s hard to visualize by reading a stack of instructions, here is the simplified version of layering order (from the bottom of the casserole working its way upwards):
+- Layering order – Since layering can get complicated really quickly and it’s hard to visualize by reading a stack of instructions, here is the simplified version of layering order (from the bottom of the casserole working its way upwards):